KavehRS/KavehRS/README.md

 * CI/CD: Drone, Jenkins

 -->
-A data engineer & security enthusiast, working as a backend developer & freelance developer.
+A data engineer & security enthusiast, working as a freelance backend developer.
+* Frontend: HTML, CSS, JS
+* Backend: Python, Ruby, Docker

 ### You can also find me on